Diet for a Low Appetite

 - avocado (such as guacamole)

-- warm temperature foods - cooked fruit, steamed and cooked vegetables
+- warm temperature foods such as cooked fruit or, steamed and cooked vegetables

-- coconut milk (found in cans - not the coconut milk in cartons which is also good, but lower in calories) in curries or smoothies
+- coconut milk in curries or smoothies (use the milk found in cans not the coconut milk in cartons because the milk in the cartons is lower in calories)

 Again, persistent difficulty eating, especially when accompanied by weight loss, needs prompt medical evaluation.